merkumac/STM32/dev_env_setup.md

-# STM32F031 Development environment setup on MacOS
+# STM32 development environment setup
-In order to start having fun with the STM32F031K MCUs, one has to setup the development environment.
-That I have found problematic, when I was following the Programista magazine's Cortex M0 programming tutorial.
-So I tried to leave Windows behind an go with MacOS Catalina.

-## Installing the necessary toolchain
+It seems that getting working environment for the STM32 microcontroller development is not really that straightforward - especially on MacOS.
+Hence I've created this small document, which is intended to help with the setup.

+## MACOS
+To start having fun with the STM32 MCUs, you will need (at least) the following set of development tools:
+- Apple XCode
+- Homebrew
+- GNU ARM Embedded Toolchain
+- OpenOCD
+- or - if you don't like OpenOCD - st-link

 ### 1. Install Apple XCode and Command Line Tools
 That's all the good Unix stuff.